kazzeen/ARX/README.md

 <img width="1024" height="1536" alt="arx" src="https://github.com/user-attachments/assets/d5aeb5e7-e99c-4f83-bd11-36fdde37411e" />

 # ARX
+ARX is a decentralized community owned citadel thats building a self-sustaining treasury for generating long-term value for all members through real-world assets.

-ARX is a lightweight, browser-based prototype focused on testing treasury logic, price feeds, UI integration, and component update flows.
+This ARX webpage is a lightweight, browser-based prototype focused on testing treasury logic, price feeds, UI integration, and component update flows.
 The repository contains a simple HTML entry point and a set of JavaScript test scripts designed to validate behavior in the browser and against external APIs.

 ## Features
 - Basic HTML entry: `ARX.html`